planetruby/gems/2020/16-bridgetown.md

  Jared set out to work on a fork of Jekyll with a brand new set of project goals and a future roadmap.

-Putting his company's experience in building numerous Jekyll-based websites and modern best-practices around web development to use, he created Bridgetown - a Webpack-aware, Ruby-powered static website generator.
+Putting his company's experience in building numerous Jekyll-based websites and modern best-practices around web development to use, he created Bridgetown - a new Webpack-aware, Ruby-powered static website generator.

 ## The status quo: Great content and a bold roadmap